istio/istio.io/content/about/security-release-process/security-release-process.md

 - Fix Lead and the fix team will create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
-They will also use the [Severity Thresholds - How We Do Vulnerability Scoring](#severity-thresholds-how-we-do-vulnerability-scoring) to determine the effect and severity of the vulnerability.
+They will also use the [Common Vulnerability Scoring System](https://www.first.org/cvss/specification-document#1-1-Metrics) to determine the effect and severity of the vulnerability.
 Fix Lead makes the final call on the calculated risk; it is better to move quickly than make the perfect assessment.
 - The fix team will notify Fix Lead once the fix is ready to be released.

-If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) or the assessed risk is low, the fix team can decide to slow the release process down in the face of holidays, developer bandwidth, and etc. These decisions must be discussed on the private [`istio-security-vulnerabilities@google.com`](mailto:istio-security-vulnerabilities@google.com)
+If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#5-Qualitative-Severity-Rating-Scale)) or the assessed risk is low, the fix team can decide to slow the release process down in the face of holidays, developer bandwidth, and etc. These decisions must be discussed on the private [`istio-security-vulnerabilities@google.com`](mailto:istio-security-vulnerabilities@google.com)